ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [unique-lines.pl](../BAT-and-UTIL-files-1/unique-lines.pl):

-A lyric postprocessor that removes tons of junk from downloaded lyrics, only shows unique lines (to help fit into WhisperAI's 224-token prompt limit), and smushes all the lyrics into a single line (for use as a command line option).
-Started as a spiritual fork of ``uniq``` that doesn't require file sorting (to avoid using up the 224 max tokens for WhisperAI with repeating lyrics), and grew into full-fledged lyric preprocessor that does much lyric massaging.
+A lyric postprocessor that removes tons of junk from downloaded lyrics, only shows unique lines (to help fit into WhisperAI’s 224-token prompt limit), and smushes all the lyrics into a single line (for use as a command line option).
+Started as a spiritual fork of ``uniq``` that doesn’t require file sorting (to avoid using up the 224 max tokens for WhisperAI with repeating lyrics), and grew into full-fledged lyric preprocessor that does much lyric massaging.
 Including putting a period at the end of each line, which is later removed by our subtitle postprocessor.

 ### 🌟 [remove-period-at-ends-of-lines.pl](../BAT-and-UTIL-files-1/remove-period-at-ends-of-lines.pl):